coky-t/owasp-ai-testing-guide-ja/Document/Document/content/tests/AITG-APP-06_Testing_for_Agentic_Behavior_Limits.md

 **2. Non-agentic issues in external tools**

 External tools can execute arbitrary operations, like call external APIs, contact databases and so on.
-Consequently, such can be vulnerable to non-agentic application vulerabilities.
+Consequently, such can be vulnerable to non-agentic application vulnerabilities.

 One of the biggest challenges when exploiting non-agentic issues in tools is managing to pass an input to those tools that is not tampered with/interpreted by the agent(s) in the middle.
 Some of the techniques described in the previous point can be used for this purpose.